 “I don’t know if there was such a thing as being scared to make a movie, but there were challenges in this that were exciting for me,” Sean says, “But primarily, it started with Gus Van Sant that any actor with a hunger to participate in something fantastic wants to work with Gus.”

-“So it was with Sant and [Dustin] Lance [Black's] sensational script and it seemed like a no-brainer to want to do it,” he adds, “And of course, with that, I can lay on top of all of the particular values of this story that Harvey Milk’s life had, but that would take a long time.
-But those were
+“So it was with Sant and [Dustin] Lance [Black’s] sensational script and it seemed like a no-brainer to want to do it,” he adds, “And of course, with that, I can lay on top of all of the particular values of this story that Harvey Milk’s life had, but that would take a long time.
+But those were the initial things.
+It was a wonderfully-written script with one of the great directors.”

 As with many portrayals of larger-than-life political figures from Anthony Hopkins’s Richard Nixon to recently Josh Brolin’s George W. Bush, the latter of which co-stars in the film with Emile Hirsch, Diego Luna, and James Franco, Sean says he methodically studied every detail of the San Francisco city supervisor and gay rights activist to the nth degree.